Come In and Burn

-Come In and Burn is the fifth full-length studio album by the Rollins Band.
-Released in 1997 on DreamWorks SKG, it is their major label debut.
+Come In and Burn is the fifth full-length studio album by Rollins Band.
+Released in 1997 on DreamWorks Records, it is their major label debut.
 It is also the last album before vocalist Henry Rollins dissolved the band's "classic" lineup of guitarist Chris Haskett, bassist Melvin Gibbs, drummer Sim Cain and sound technician Theo Van Rock.
 Rollins later formed a new version of Rollins Band with musicians from Mother Superior, who provided his backing band from 1998 until 2006, when the classic Rollins Band lineup briefly reunited.